PeggyFan/telco_Churn_genai/README.md

 - Parameterize paths and hyperparameters with a small CLI (argparse) or environment variables.
 - Split the Colab notebook content into modular scripts: data preprocessing, model training, LLM-generation, embedding pipeline, ROI calculator.
-- Add unit tests for core preprocessing and ROI functions.
-- Add a lightweight requirements file (`requirements.txt`) with pinned versions.

-If you'd like, I can:

-- add a `requirements.txt` with versions that match the script, or
-- refactor the script into smaller modules and add a simple CLI, or
-- create a minimal unit test for `prep_data()` and `optimal_threshold_for_roi_pr()`.